Project Heartbeat

 CPR or Defibrillation First?
 A Look at the Best Practice for Treating Ventricular Fibrillation

 One of the stickiest issues as you deal with V-fib is knowing when you should defibrillate the patient and when you should continue with CPR.
-CPR is obviously necessary for perfusing the brain and the heart muscle, but defibrillation is vital for getting the heart back into a rhythm through which it can perfuse the [...]
+CPR is obviously necessary for perfusing the brain and the heart muscle, but defibrillation is vital for getting the heart back into a rhythm through which it can perfuse the body itself.
+As a new provider or as an experienced provider uncertain about the latest changes made in 2015 by the ACLS, you may find [...]

 23 01, 2019